gobid/knowledge-map-cheatsheets/README.md

 # Knowledge Map Cheat Sheets

-Goal: to assemble all established knowledge into an efficient set of cheat sheets for interdisciplinary innovation.
+Goal: to assemble all established knowledge into an efficient set of cheat sheets for interdisciplinary innovation in TOPOLOGICAL order.

-In TOPOLOGICAL order.

 To contribute:
 1. fork the project